 Supercharge your Blog! +[10 DON’Ts]

-In my ramblings across the internet over the past twelve years, I’ve probably seen hundreds of blogs, all vying for an audience.
+I’ve seen hundreds of blogs, all vying for an audience.
 With so many to sift through, the new blogger hoping to get readers of their own have to do more than write a few paragraphs and put up a picture or two; the writing has to be well done!
-Great blogs are engaging, they solve problems and they help others feel inspired and ready to go.
+Great blogs are engaging, they solve problems, and they help others feel inspired and ready to go.
 And when you have blog posts like that, people will come back for more.
 There are lots of ways to ramp up your blog and here are some great tips to start with.

-And as a teaser, most of these tips are things you were told not to do in your writing!
+And as a teaser, most of the improvements are things you were told not to do in your writing!
 This is the big difference between writing for the internet and writing for publishers or schools.
 It’s also why so many people love writing blogs.

 The Use of ‘You’ and ‘I’

 Well written blogs and articles are written in first and second person, not third person.
 This means the appropriate use of I and you (or We if the blog is for a company).
-The reason for this is simple: the use of ‘you’ engages the reader and makes them really think about how the subject of your blog would actually help them.
+The reason for this is simple: the use of ‘you’ engages the reader and makes them think about how the subject of your blog would help them.
 The use of I/we makes the entity behind the blog seem more personal.
 Using personal pronouns makes the post more engaging.

 Some people believe that use of the word ‘I’ makes for weaker prose, particularly in academic writing.
 And it’s true enough…in that structure.
 But in blog posts and web copy, the word I is not such a bad thing.
 Proper usage makes stronger sentences and lends a more personal feel that draws the readers in.